 Watching gun rights advocates try to figure out what to do with the children of the #neveragain movement over the last week or so has been an interesting lesson.

 It’s obvious by now.
 We have a problem.
 Since 2015, we’ve lost more children to school shootings than we’ve lost soldiers to war.
 We’ve gone an entire calendar month without a child […]

-I try not to write about gun violence.
+I’d like to never write about gun violence again.
 The gun violence won’t let me though.
 In the three years I’ve hosted this blog, I’ve written 200 essays, give or take.
-11 of […]
+11 […]

 Honest and vulnerable.